deepcodesoln/jai-json/README.md

 1. No UTF-8 support, only ASCII.
 1. No support for escaped strings in strings.
 1. No validation of float schema; this will try to parse `1eee3` as a number.
-1. No error handling; if we detect anything wrong, we terminate the program.